-An innovative new bridge which was installed at Davy Down Riverside Park, South Ockendon, on Friday is the first of its kind in Europe.
+An innovative new bridge installed at Davy Down Riverside Park, South Ockendon on Friday is the first of its kind in Europe.

 The new 16 metre long bridge was put in place across the Mardyke River on Friday.
 It is made of a plastic composite material, which meant that the bridge was delivered in one piece and lowered into place last Friday.